 In our study tonight, we return back to the 8th chapter of Romans.
-Romans chapter 8...It's a great challenge, and I...I consider myself having accomplished something significant in moving through this chapter as rapidly as I have.
+Romans chapter 8, it's a...a great challenge and I...I consider myself having accomplished something significant in moving through this chapter as rapidly as I have.
 I confess I've left a lot of things out, because there's so much here and so much related to what this text has to say.
 But I must confess, as we now approach verse 17 of Romans chapter 8, we may find ourselves of necessity slowing down a little bit.
-As we come to Romans 8:17, we come to the subject of glorification.
-The believers' glorification.
+As we come to Romans 8:17, we come to the subject of glorification, the believer’s glorification.

 We live in the light of this great hope.
 Paul, in writing to Timothy, called it loving His appearing.
 The hope of glory is the theme, then, of this passage, starting in verse 17.
 And it opens to us immense riches as we walk through these great verses, all the way down, really, to verse 30.
 From verse 17 to verse 30 covers the future glory of the children of God.

-Now just to give you the context again so we kinda set ourselves in the...in the right place in our text, we remember that the purpose of this entire chapter is to affirm something said in verse 1.
-What was said in verse 1 is "There is, therefore, now no condemnation for those who are in Christ Jesus."
+Now just to give you the context again so we kind of set ourselves in the...in the right place in our text, we remember that the purpose of this entire chapter is to affirm something said in verse 1.
+What was said in verse 1 is, "There is, therefore, now no condemnation for those who are in Christ Jesus."
 If you're a Christian, if you're in Christ Jesus, you will never be judged.
-Condemnation is another word for judgment.
+“Condemnation” is another word for “judgment.”
 You will never be judged.
 You will never be condemned.
-You are in a no condemnation status with God.
+You are in a no-condemnation status with God.

 This is security for us.
 This is safety for us.
 This means that we are absolutely safe and secure as believers in Jesus Christ.
-This assurance of a no condemnation status, in spite of our weakness, which was indicated in chapter 7.
-Remember?
-We don't do what we ought do.
+This assurance of a no-condemnation status, in spite of our weakness, which was indicated in chapter 7 remember?
+We don't do what we ought to do.
 We do what we ought not to do.
 We are weak, and we don't have the ability to secure ourselves.
 We don't have the ability to create our own safety.
 We don't have the ability to hang onto God, to hang onto Christ, to hang onto righteousness, to hang onto obedience on our own.
-In fact, Paul says, "O wretched man that I am."
+In fact, Paul says, "Oh wretched man that I am."

 That goes from verses 17 to 30.
 And then in verses 31 to 39, you have the great paean of praise, the great benediction, the great affirmation that nothing ever can separate us from God or Christ.
 And this is a result of the work of the Holy Spirit.

-This is a very important thing to keep in mind.
+And this is a very important thing to keep in mind.
 Because when we look at Jesus Christ, for example, one thing that stands out about Jesus Christ is that He was God incarnate.
 And when He pulled back His flesh on the Mount of Transfiguration, He revealed His glory.
 Glory is the sum of all the attributes of God in their perfection.
 It's remarkable to think about the fact that we're going to share His glory.
-We're gonna manifest, not to the same degree, but in the same essence, we're gonna manifest the glories that are characteristic of God Himself.
+We're going to manifest, not to the same degree, but in the same essence, we're going to manifest the glories that are characteristic of God Himself.

 But, because of Jesus Christ, and because of the work of salvation, God will give man back his glory and even a greater glory than what Adam experienced before he sinned.
 Salvation grants to man perfect glory far beyond even the glory that was lost in the Garden.